Underwater acoustic communication

-Underwater acoustic communication is a technique of sending and receiving messages below water.
+Underwater acoustic communication is a technique of sending and receiving messages in water.
 There are several ways of employing such communication but the most common is by using hydrophones.
 Underwater communication is difficult due to factors such as multi-path propagation, time variations of the channel, small available bandwidth and strong signal attenuation, especially over long ranges.
 Compared to terrestrial communication, underwater communication has low data rates because it uses acoustic waves instead of electromagnetic waves.

 At the beginning of the 20th century some ships communicated by underwater bells as well as using the system for navigation.
 Submarine signals were at the time competitive with the primitive maritime radionavigation.
 The later Fessenden oscillator allowed communication with submarines.

 Types of modulation used for underwater acoustic communications

 In general the modulation methods developed for radio communications can be adapted for underwater acoustic communications (UAC).
 However some of the modulation schemes are more suited to the unique underwater acoustic communication channel than others.
 Some of the modulation methods used for UAC are as follows: